Meet the Executive team

 Our Executive team is responsible for day-to-day management and decision-making, and our Chief Executive Helen Brand OBE reports directly to Council.

-The team is made up of six high-performing people whose experience combines accountancy and strategic leadership.
+The team is made up of seven high-performing people whose experience combines accountancy and strategic leadership.

 The Executive team is: